Thanks for the Memory (film)

 Thanks for the Memory is a 1938 film directed by George Archainbaud and starring Bob Hope and Shirley Ross.
 The picture was adapted from the play by Albert Hackett and Frances Goodrich.
 The film is a remake of Up Pops the Devil (1931) starring Carole Lombard and Norman Foster.
-The titular song, "Thanks for the Memory", remained Bob Hope's theme song for the rest of his unprecedentedly long and successful career.
+The titular song, "Thanks for the Memory", remained Bob Hope's theme song for the rest of his long and successful career.